AliyunContainerService/ack-secret-manager/charts/ack-secret-manager/README_EN.md

 1. **ExternalSecret**: Namespace-level resource used to define the basic credential information that needs to be synchronized (such as credential name, version, etc.) and specify the SecretStore
 2. **ClusterExternalSecret**: Cluster-level resource used to manage and coordinate ExternalSecrets across multiple namespaces, and can automatically create ExternalSecrets in matching namespaces

-### Cross-Namespace Access Control
+### Cross-Namespace Control Mechanisms

-To enhance security and flexibility, ack-secret-manager provides multiple cross-namespace access control mechanisms:
+To enhance security and flexibility, ack-secret-manager provides multiple cross-namespace control mechanisms:

 **ExternalSecret Reference to SecretStore Control**